 FERPA, or the Family Educational Rights and Privacy Act, was passed in 1974 and protects the privacy of students’ personal information and their academic and behavioral records.

-One very important implication of FERPA for undocumented students is that any school or district that receives funds from the US Department of Education cannot inquire into the immigration or citizenship status of a student or parent as a means of establishing the student’s residency in the district.
+One very important implication of FERPA for Dreamers is that any school or district that receives funds from the U.S. Department of Education cannot inquire into the immigration or citizenship status of a student or parent as a means of establishing the student’s residency in the district.

 The U.S. Department of Education states on their website: “Immigration or citizenship status is not relevant to establishing residency in the district, and inquiring about it in the context of establishing residency is unnecessary and may have a chilling effect on student enrollment.”